Elements of a Las Vegas, Nevada DUI

 - Impairment DUI: An impairment DUI is another avenue for a prosecutor.
 While .08 is an automatic DUI, the law also allows for convictions if you are too impaired to be driving.
 It is possible to get a DUI conviction for being at a .05 if you were too impaired to drive.
 Proving an impairment DUI is much more difficult but is possible.
 Often prosecutors will be relying on driving indicators and the Standardized Field Sobriety Test.

-Nevada DUI - Prosecutor's Duties
+DUI in Las Vegas - Prosecutor's Duties

 There are many reasons why DUIs sometimes happen.
 Oftentimes they happen at the lowest points in people's lives.
 Other times they occur when somebody feels sober and has underestimated how much alcohol they have taken.
 Other situations include a bad decision that was helped along by the alcohol already drank or believing the drive home will be quick, so no problem.
 DUIs also hit across the spectrum.
-Unlike a traditional crime, people charged with DUIs in Nevada are often those who have never had any other run-ins with the police.
+Unlike a traditional crime, people charged with DUIs in Las Vegas are often those who have never had any other run-ins with the police.
 They are doctors, lawyers, nurses, mechanics, and truck drivers.
 Unfortunately, in Nevada, that is irrelevant.
 NRS 484C.420 states:

 1. Except as otherwise provided in subsection 2, a person convicted of violating the provisions of NRS 484C.110 or 484C.120 must not be released on probation, and a sentence imposed for violating those provisions must not be suspended except, as provided in NRS 4.373, 5.055, 484C.320, 484C.330 and 484C.340, that portion of the sentence imposed that exceeds the mandatory minimum.
 A prosecuting attorney shall not dismiss a charge of violating the provisions of NRS 484C.110 or 484C.120 in exchange for a plea of guilty, guilty but mentally ill or nolo contendere to a lesser charge or for any other reason unless the attorney knows or it is obvious that the charge is not supported by probable cause or cannot be proved at the time of trial.

-A DUI Lawyer is Necessary
+A Las Vegas DUI Lawyer is Necessary

 - Complexity: There is a lot of variation on DUI First penalties in Nevada and Las Vegas.
 Charles Goodwin knows how to navigate these complex issues to ensure that if you have a DUI, the penalties stay at the minimum sometimes regardless of BAC!